Skip to content

 2. UI component libraries: Need to find corresponding React versions or alternatives.

-3. Vue-specific libraries: Need to be rewritten or replaced with alternatives.
+3. Vue-specific libraries: Need to be rewritten or find alternatives.

 It is recommended to evaluate alternatives for third-party libraries before migration.